RonzGore/sf-schema-explorer/README.md

 # Roadmap (Not in any particular order) :rocket:

-1. Orgs Management(View more info,create,delete, clone and edit)
+1. Orgs Management(View more info
+    1.a.
+View More info - Delivered
+    1.b.
+Create,delete, clone and edit
-2. Get Objects and fields metadata info (whether the field is updateable etc.)
+2. Get Objects and fields metadata info (whether the field is updateable etc.) - Delivered
 3. Salesforce Deployable Package Creation and Management.
 Once this is out, the extension name made need to be changed as then it would no longer just be a Schema Explorer (This one is my favorite and my Admin friends will love it!) :hearts:
 4. Inline insertion of fields and queries in your code files
-5. Support for complex queries with relationships
+5. Support for complex queries with relationships - Delivered
 6. Your requested or contributed features! :+1:

 # Release Notes

+### 0.2.0
+1. Performance improvements while fetching objects and fields
+2. Get More Info about objects and fields
+3. Support for relationship fields
+4. Support for multiselect while building SOQL queries
+5. Support for non customizable objects like ListViews, Apex Class etc.
+6. For Generating Queries, no more need to be in a Project or Workspace.

+### 0.1.5

-Initial Version 0.1.5 released
+Initial Version released

 #